 Why should I conduct research as an undergraduate?

 Undergraduate research allows you to apply what you’ve learned in class, explore a specific topic in greater depth, and interact closely with your faculty mentor.
-The experience may help you make decisions about attending graduate school and can enhance your career opportunities.
+The experience may help you make decisions about attending graduate school, augment applications to professional schools, or enhance your career opportunities.
 Read firsthand experiences from our faculty and students.

 Is research only for science majors?